Health Issues for Gay Teens

 Often, gay-and-lesbian friendly posters and brochures in a waiting room can be enough to put a teen at ease.
 Because many youths are still questioning and exploring their sexual identities, they may be ill at ease with the term "lesbian" or "gay."
 Other teens are farther along in their quest for sexual identity and may be comfortable using those terms to describe themselves.
 Most healthcare providers avoid labeling and simply ask about the teen's sexual history without needing specific details.
 The teen can answer none, males, females, or both.

 Sexually transmitted infections

 are an important risk for all teens, gay or straight.
-Gay teens are particularly at risk for HIV because this infection is still common among older gay men.
+Male teens who are gay are particularly at risk for HIV because this infection is still found in older gay men.

-"Healthcare concerns for gay and lesbian teens are very hard to separate from psychosocial concerns," says Dr. Rudy.
-"Usually, teens go through stages where they just feel different from other kids.
-Then they go through stages of confusion about their emotional and physical attractions to people of the same sex where they're not at all sure what their actual orientation is."
+Psychosocial concerns are part of any teens healthcare concerns, but may be more so for gay and lesbian teens.
+Gay teens may go through stages where they just feel different from other kids, followed by confusion about their emotional and physical attractions to people of the same sex where they're not at all sure what their actual orientation is."

 All of this confusion can lead to emotional distress,